Kurdish MPs say yes to independence vote

 - Iraqi Kurdistan profile

+However, more than 40 did not attend the sitting, according to local media.
+A number of opposition MPs had said they were planning to abstain.

+Iraq's government has also authorised the prime minister to "take all measures" to preserve national unity.

-Neighbouring Iran and Turkey - which both have Kurdish populations - have expressed their opposition, amid fears a "yes" vote will bolster separatism movements in their countries.
+Meanwhile, neighbouring Iran and Turkey - which both have Kurdish populations - fear a Yes vote will bolster separatism movements in their countries.

-The US - which fears the vote may damage Kurdish-Iraqi relations and harm the fight against so-called Islamic State (IS) - suggested unspecified "alternatives" to the referendum.
+The US had suggested unspecified "alternatives" to the referendum ahead of Friday's meeting.

+International, as well as regional, powers like Turkey and Iran have also been very critical of the upcoming voting process, warning of serious repercussions.
+Both countries have relatively large Kurdish communities and they are afraid of the domino effect that such a referendum could have.

+Even among Iraqi Kurds there are divisions.
+The Change Movement, the main opposition party, has boycotted the parliament session, saying it believes in independence but rejects holding the referendum at this stage.

-Kurdish leader Massud Barzani said he would give a rapid response to the ideas, but appeared to have dismissed them when asked on Friday.
+Kurdish leader Massud Barzani said he would give a rapid response to the ideas but appeared to have dismissed them when asked earlier on Friday, before the vote went ahead.

-"We still haven't heard a proposal that can be an alternative to the Kurdistan referendum," he said, adding: The vote won't be delayed."
+"We still haven't heard a proposal that can be an alternative to the Kurdistan referendum," he said.

+Mr Barzani's statement was decried by Turkey's President Recep Tayyip Erdogan, who said the decision not to postpone was "very wrong", Reuters reports.

-Kurds are the fourth-largest ethnic group in the Middle East, but they have never obtained a permanent nation state.
+Kurds are the fourth-largest ethnic group in the Middle East but they have never obtained a permanent nation state.
 In Iraq, where they make up an estimated 15% to 20% of the population of 37 million, Kurds faced decades of brutal repression before acquiring autonomy following the 1991 Gulf War.

+For the past three years, Kurds across the region have been engaged in the battle against IS.

 Three months ago, top officials and political parties in the Kurdistan Regional Government agreed to hold an advisory referendum on independence.